 This ecological site is not influenced by wetland or riparian water features.
-It is well drained.
-Permeability is moderate to moderately slow.
-The site contains hydrologic group C soils (Hydrologic Soil Group, 2016).
-Land capability class ranges from 4e to 7e for areas on the steepest slopes (Land Capability Classification, 2016).
-The water source is direct precipitation and overland flow from upslope contributing sites.
-Depth of endosaturation is greater than 6 feet during the rest of the year.
-Redoximorphic features are present in the soil and can be seen as concentrations and depletions at depths of about 2 feet.
+Soils are well-drained to somewhat poorly-drained.
+Permeability is moderate to slow.
+The site contains hydrologic groups B, C, B/D, and C/D (Hydrologic Soil Group, 2016).
+Land capability classification is 2e or 3e (Land Capability Classification, 2016).
+The water source is direct precipitation and upslope till and loess upland contributing sites.
+Depth of endosaturation ranges from 1 to more than 6.5 feet.